jvineis/DEEP-CORE-cazyme-analysis/README.md

     sbatch x_run-CAZY.shx

+you can check the status of your jobs using the "squeue" command.
+See example below.

+    squeue | grep username

 Once this has finished running, we will start a new session and activate the hmmer tool using:

+    conda deactivate
     conda activate hmmer

-and add the following code to use hmmer, running the script with all other lines except the following commented out.
+Uncomment the following code to use hmmer, running the script with all other lines except the following commented out.
 Hmmer is a tool used for sequence alignments

     hmmscan --domtblout x_ANVIO-assembly-dbs/s_${SAMPLE}-cazy-out.dm /work/jennifer.bowen/DBs/CAZY/dbCAN-fam-HMMs.txt x_ANVIO-assembly-dbs/s_${SAMPLE}-prodigal.faa > x_ANVIO-assembly-dbs/s_${SAMPLE}-cazy.out